 This is the City of Dallas Sidewalk Café License Application.
 It is to be used for any business seeking a Sidewalk Café License.
 A Sidewalk Café as defined in Chapter 316 of the Texas Transportation Code is an outdoor dining area that is located on a sidewalk and contains removable tables, chairs, planters, and/or related appurtenances.

 Prior to starting the application process, please read and familiarize yourself with this form and all associated required documents in their entirety (a link to supplemental forms can be found at the end of this form).
 Typically, this process takes three to four months from the time a completed application is submitted to the time of Council action if there are no delays due to lack of information.
-Once the license is approved by the Dallas City Council, the applicant must pay $200.00 per year for the use of the Sidewalk Café area for
+The annual license fee right-of-way for a sidewalk café is $200.00 per year.

 Completed applications may be submitted via mail, or in person at our Real Estate office at City of Dallas, Sustainable Development & Construction, Real Estate Division, 320 E. Jefferson Boulevard, Room 203, Dallas, TX 75203.
 Remit this application along with the below required items for further consideration.